neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 <hr>

 (day1)=
-## Fundamental units of behavior and their stimulation
+## Units of behavior

 :::{admonition} Why?
-In order to study animal behavior as a scientific community, we need to categorize and define an animal behavior in an objective way.
-The ways in which we define behavior for a particular study must be at an appropriate organizational level and an appropriate timescale for our level of analysis and our question (ultimate versus proximate, neural versus genetic, etc).
+Attention to the way we define behavior for a particular study must include considerting appropriate organizationals level and timescales for our level of analysis and our question (ultimate versus proximate, neural versus genetic, etc).
 :::

 ---